01 · Choose Route

 The world enters apocalypse mode: eclipse, rupture, and eternity as the visual close of the climb.

-Readable combat"Every boss asks for something different.
-If you ignore its signature mechanic, the run makes you pay for it."
+Readable combatEvery boss asks for something different.
+If you ignore its signature mechanic, the run makes you pay.

-Signature bosses"Deck decisions matter because the meta persists: each route and each set pushes your next run forward."
+Signature bossesDeck decisions matter because each route and each set pushes the next run forward.

 Buildcraft payoffOpen TestFlight, jump straight into a run, and use the official wiki to read builds, bosses, and routes without wasting early runs.